JeremyBYU/polylidar-realsense/README.md

   -c CONFIG, --config CONFIG
                         Configuration file
   -v VIDEO, --video VIDEO
-                        Video file path
+                        Video file save path
 ```

-### T265

-If you have a T265 that is rigidly mounted with your D4XX, we can skip the floor normal calculation and just rotate the point cloud into the world frame using T265 Pose data.
-Use the script `python surfacedetector/tracking.py` for this work.
+## Sample Files

+You can download two (2) [bag](https://github.com/IntelRealSense/librealsense/blob/master/doc/sample-data.md) files that were recorded inside my residence with a D435i.
+Playback can be enabled through the `default.yaml` file.
+The first bag file is of my basement, while the second bag file is of my main floor.
+Please note that the lighting is controlled in these environments leading to less noise for an Intel RealSense Camera.
+When these camera's are used outside....lets just say the depth maps are "very poor".
+This in turn leads to degraded results for Polylidar3D as well.
+LiDAR always works better : ) .

+Here are the bag files (each one is about 1 GB!): [basement bag file](https://drive.google.com/file/d/1q-6qP1zMuA7MklzGJPFFZeWAt2O5waQC/view?usp=sharing), [main floor bag file](https://drive.google.com/file/d/1NFGjEqpiGv-W_AddVe17FaLmkWiXv4Ik/view?usp=sharing)

+Here are the generated videos in their entirety: [basement video](https://drive.google.com/file/d/1nmJEqWAchZxdVYrKxWLh5OsbA0dk7WmF/view?usp=sharing), [main floor video](https://drive.google.com/file/d/1l4yuMLjyRt7Hzkp0V8bhcblg_bVHj4NW/view?usp=sharing)

 ## Disclaimers

 The Intel D435 is very noisy with dense point clouds.
-The only way to make it usable for Polylidar (as it is currently implemented) is to use heavy filtering, including temporal filtering.
+The only way to make it usable for `Polylidar3D` (as it is currently implemented) is to use heavy filtering, including temporal filtering.
 Also the points are downsampled in order to:

 1. Increase runtime speed.
 Less points = faster polylidar performance.
 2. Create more gaps between points which increases triangle average size.
 The true planarity (normal) of a triangle is more apparent the larger the triangle is in relation to sensor noise.

 Imagine a ground triangle with 1cm edge lengths with a height noise of 1 cm.
 The noise dominates the triangle and makes the normal of the triangle not planar.
 Now image 5 cm edge lengths with same 1cm height noise.
 The noise makes less of a difference and it appears to be more flat.

-Note this repository uses a very simple method for determining the ground normal.
-It simply looks at the bottom portion of the depth image and does a best plane fit.
-In production, one should use RANSAC or other robust plane fitting algorithms for ground normal determination.
-Ground normal determination is not the focus of this repo.